AchrafKassioui/SKRenderer-Demo/README.md

 - A SpriteKit scene contains all the content and behaviors.
 - The scene is supplied to SKRenderer instead of, or in addition to, being presented by SKView/SpriteView.
-- SKRenderer renders frames from the SpriteKit scene into a Metal texture.
+- SKRenderer renders the SpriteKit scene into a Metal texture.
 - When GPU finishes drawing a frame, it calls back to the CPU which retrieves the Metal texture, converts it to CGImage, then encodes it as PNG.
 - Each frame can take as long as needed since we're not syncing to a display refresh rate.
 - Images are stored to disk in a folder inside the app container.
 The full path is printed to console for retrieval.

 ## Rendering Setup

 SKRenderer works with Metal.
-The overall architecture of a Metal pipeline is:
+The high level architecture of a Metal pipeline is:

-- A Metal renderer draws into a texture in GPU memory.
+- A Metal renderer draws into a texture, where a texture is a block of memory on the GPU.
-- In the case of a view backed by Metal, the view provides its own texture and presents it on screen, usually with a display link.
+- If the renderer is tied to a view, the view supplies the texture and presents it to the display each frame, synchronized with the screen's refresh rate.
-- In the case of a setup that needs to retrieve the content of the rendering, we will allocate a Metal texture (a block in GPU memory), and use the content when GPU finishes.
+- If the renderer runs offscreen, the app itself allocates a texture in GPU memory, and retrieves its contents once the GPU finishes rendering.

-SpriteKit offline rendering with SKRenderer is that last case.
-Below is the boilerplate setup done once when SKRenderer is created:
+SpriteKit’s offline rendering with SKRenderer uses this last mode.
+Below is the boilerplate setup done **once** when SKRenderer is created:

 ```swift
 // Get the GPU